-Natural disasters such as hurricanes and floods are out of our control.
+Natural disasters such as hurricanes are out of our control.
 However, planning for a disaster is something we can all do.
 Just like other members of your household, emergency planning for your pets requires supplies and advance preparation.
 The supplies you gather should be able to provide for your pet for at least five days.

 Are you ready for hurricane season?

 Does your pet have up-to-date vaccines and do you have copies of your pet’s medical records?
 All boarding facilities and veterinarian offices will require proof of immunization before accepting pets.

 Does your pet have a microchip?
 This is a permanent form of identification that can be your pet’s ticket back home in the event they get lost.
 Need a microchip?
 Schedule an appointment at the Louisiana SPCA’s Community Clinic.

 Compile a list of places to go.
 Consider staying with family or friends outside of the hurricane’s path.
 Look into pet-friendly hotels, shelters, or boarding facilities.

 Food and water.
 Keep food in an airtight, waterproof container.
 Water for pets should be in addition to the water you need for yourself and family.

 Medicine and medical records.
 Keep an extra supply of medicine your pet takes on a regular basis in a waterproof container.
 All boarding facilities and veterinarian offices require proof of immunization before accepting animals.
 Collar with ID tag; harness or leash.
 Your pet should always wear a collar with its rabies tag and identification.